Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Alternatively, the company could pay for the fuel, and then charge the employee for the number of private miles they do, claiming VAT on the cost of the fuel minus the employee contribution.

-The tables can sometimes seem confusing because they show emissions figures in multiples of 5.
+The tables show emissions figures in multiples of 5.
 If the car’s CO2 emissions figure is not a multiple of 5, then it’s rounded down to the nearest multiple of 5 for those purposes.
 In our example we use a car with a CO2 emissions figure of 146, so this is rounded down to 145 when we use the table.

 The scale rate isn’t affected by the number of miles which are driven, so for some companies, this may be a better option.
 Unlike many HMRC rates and allowances, the fuel scale charge gets updated regularly, so it’s vital to make sure you are always using the latest rate!

 The final option is to decide not to claim back any VAT at all.
-For many companies, this may seem ridiculous, but we are all different.
-Your business may not have any vehicles and only hire a car once a year, or it may have a vehicle that doesn’t travel many miles, so you might simply decide the time it takes to calculate the VAT claim is actually worth more being spent on something else!
+For example, if your business doesn’t own any vehicles so it hires them, or if the vehicle it owns doesn’t travel many miles each year, you might simply decide the time it takes to calculate the VAT is actually worth more being spent on something else!

 There is an important rule that you need to bear in mind when it comes to fuel VAT claims, and it’s that consistency is key!